October 1, 2025

 Google Meet Portfolio Website

 Máuhan is an entrepreneur, executive, and conceptual artist.
-He worked with design studio Vicine to create his portfolio website that simulate a Google Meet.
-Perhaps I'll go into more detail about this one in the Portfolio Squeeze.
+He worked with design studio Vicine to create a portfolio website that simulates Google Meet.
+Perhaps I’ll detail this further in the Portfolio Squeeze.

 Big Data Energy